woossi0/suite/docs/usermanual/source/dataadmin/pgDBAdmin/security.rst

       Enabling SSL support

- 5. Restart OpenGeo Suite service to activate support for SSL.
-On the OpenGeo Dashboard, click :guilabel:`Start`.
+ 5. Restart the PostgreSQL service to activate support for SSL.

  6. To add an encrypted server connection, on the pgAdmin main menu click :guilabel:`File` and click :guilabel:`Add Server` to open the :guilabel:`New Server Registration` dialog box.